uestc-ndsl-hpc/uestc-ndsl-hpc.github.io/README.md

 - beautify the page of the team and the gallery
 - add some components for the gallery page

-## Homepage Todo

-1. Provide an image hosting solution so team members can easily add themselves to the team page
+- Provide an image hosting solution so team members can easily add themselves to the team page